jraymondt/badgers-rift/src/content/blog/2025/go-your-own-way.md

 ---
-title: these spatulas are out of order
+title:
-description: a dip into nostalgia, minus the pants
+description: A dip into nostalgia minus the pants- ramblings on consumer culture, the 80s, and fighting the spatulas until order is restored.
 pubDate: 2025-09-14
 heroImage: '/img/2025/alexsh16.jpg'
 tags: